Sudan Gurung

-Sudan Gurung is the founder and coordinator of the non-governmental organisation Hami Nepal.
 He emerged as one of the leaders of the Gen Z movement in the aftermath of the 2025 Nepalese Gen Z protests.
-He participated in extensive negotiations with the President and the Chief of Army Staff (Ashok Raj Sigdel), which led to finalisation of former Chief Justice Sushila Karki as interim prime minister and dissolution of parliament, paving the way for early elections.
-He has expressed his intention of running in the 2026 Nepalese general election in a political group, warning that the elections would be obstructed if the needs of Generation Z were not met.
+He participated in extensive negotiations with the President and the Chief of the Army staff Ashok Raj Sigdel, which led to finalisation of former Chief Justice Sushila Karki as interim prime minister and dissolution of parliament, paving the way for early election.
 On the night of 14 September 2025, Gurung led protests against interim prime minister Karki demanding her resignation, alleging that she was expanding her cabinet without consultation.